Guidelines for Reviewers

 Editors say, “Is the report providing new information; is it novel or just confirmatory of well-known outcomes?”

 It’s common for the introduction to end by stating the research aims.
 By this point you should already have a good impression of them – if the explicit aims come as a surprise, then the introduction needs improvement.

 - Materials and Methods

-Academic research should be replicable, repeatable and robust – and follow best practice.
+Academic research should be replicable, repeatable, and robust – and follow best practices.

 This makes sufficient use of: